 Her finding that ivory poaching destroys the fabric of elephant society was instrumental to the decision to ban the international trade in ivory in 1989.
 Her understanding of male elephant behavior, and the importance of social learning and role models in elephant society have been key to the adoption of more humane elephant management practices.
 Joyce has written two books, numerous scientific papers and popular articles on the subject of elephant behavior and conservation, and has participated in scores of media projects.
 At the bottom of this page you can watch an animation with Joyce talking about her life passion, elephants, published on Nautilus 6 October 2016.

-Petter Granli is an economist with broad experience from corporate level management and marketing, and is Co-Founder, President and Chief Executive Officer of ElephantVoices.
+Petter Granli is an economist with broad experience from corporate level management and marketing, and is Co-Founder, President and President and Chief Executive Officer of ElephantVoices.
 He has worked for many years as a management consultant with special focus on leadership, teambuilding, marketing, and communication.
 He has extensive experience in different trades as board Chairman or member.
-Petter was one of the founders and headed the Norwegian ecotourism company Basecamp Explorer AS from 1998 to 2001, and initiated the Maasai Mara Cheetah Conservation Project and several eco-friendly, collaborative projects involving the Maasai.
+Petter was one of the founders of, and headed the Norwegian ecotourism company Basecamp Explorer AS from 1998 to 2001.
+During that time he initiated the Maasai Mara Cheetah Conservation Project and several eco-friendly, collaborative projects involving the Maasai.

 Thomas Stafford joined ElephantVoices as Video Producer in early November 2017, after earlier in the year working on a three month internship.
 His job is focused on ElephantVoices ongoing comprehensive documentation of the repertoire of elephant behavior, a groundbreaking project that will be completed in December 2018.
 Tom has a degree in Digital Media Design, specialising in film from Falmouth University, Cornwall, UK.
 For his final project at university he directed his own film, for which he was awarded a first.